TomDDG/ZXPicoMD/README.md

 ### Microdrive Sub-Menu
 - File Selector - enter the file explorer to navigate the folders on the SD card to select a file to load
+- Switch to Real H/W - switches the drive number to a real H/W Microdrive, so the ZXPicoMD will emualte the shift register to activate the drive when needed
 - Cartridge Info - shows a basic CAT of the cartridge inserted
 - Write Portect - toggles write protect on/off for the cartridge inserted
 - Save Cartridge - creates a copy of the cartridge on the SD card so all your work doesn't get lost if you load a new cartridge into the drive